-Applicants with offenses ranging from minor to major offenses may be accepted, depending on nature and circumstances.
-All applications indicating criminal or educational disciplinary histories is forwarded to the Office of Student Conduct for review and recommendation through the Admissions Clearance Process.
-If the Office of Student Conduct approves the application it is then forwarded to the Office of Student
+Applicants with offenses ranging from minor to major offenses may be accepted, depending on the nature and circumstances.
+The Office of Undergraduate Admissions,

-Rights and Responsibilities who make a recommendation to the Admissions Office who then makes the final decision.
+College of Graduate Studies, or the Registrar's Office forwards applications that indicate pending or past criminal charges or educational disciplinary histories to the Office of Student Rights & Responsibilities (OSRR) for review and recommendation through the Admissions Clearance Process.
+If the application is approved, the OSRR will make a recommendation to the Admissions Office who then makes the final decision.
 If it is later discovered that a criminal history was withheld the applicant can be charged with providing false information and suspended or expelled from the University.